Pylons/pyramid/docs/designdefense.rst

 ======================

 From time to time, challenges to various aspects of :mod:`repoze.bfg` design are lodged.
-To give context to the discussions that follow, we detail some of the design decisions and trade-offs here.
+To give context to discussions that follow, we detail some of the design decisions and trade-offs here.
+In some cases, we acknowledge that the framework can be made better and we describe future steps which will be taken to improve it; in some cases we just file the challenge as "noted", as you can't please everybody all the time.

 BFG Uses The Zope Component Architecture ("ZCA")
 ------------------------------------------------

-BFG uses the :term:`Zope Component Architecture` (ZCA) under the hood.
+:mod:`repoze.bfg` uses the :term:`Zope Component Architecture` (ZCA) under the hood.
+This is a point of some contention.
-This is a point of some contention.  :mod:`repoze.bfg` is of a :term:`Zope` pedigree, so it was natural for its developers to use the ZCA at its inception.
+:mod:`repoze.bfg` is of a :term:`Zope` pedigree, so it was natural for its developers to use the ZCA at its inception.
 However, :mod:`repoze.bfg` allegiance to its Zope pedigree is not blind.
 We understand that using the ZCA has issues and consequences, which we've attempted to address as best we can.
-Here's an introspection about BFG's use of the ZCA, and the trade offs its usage involves.
+Here's an introspection about :mod:`repoze.bfg` use of the ZCA, and the trade-offs its usage involves.

 Problems
 ++++++++